-The devices implanted in the penis are known as prostheses and are responsible to restore the erection in males who are suffering from ED.
-While they are very much a success, there are a few downsides of mechanical devices as well.
+The device implanted in the penis is known as prostheses and is responsible to restore the erection in males who are suffering from ED.
+While they are very much a success, there are a few downsides to mechanical devices as well.
 This includes mechanical breakdown and infection.
 While modern development has limited the downsides to the minimum extent, there are very rare cases reported of problems with the implants.
 The malleable implants are usually made of paired rods, which are surgically placed into the corpora cavernosa.
-The patient, post operation is free to adjust the position of the penis and therefore the implants automatically get adjusted.
+The patient, post-operation is free to adjust the position of the penis, and therefore the implants automatically get adjusted.
 Adjusting the implant nowhere affects the length and width of the organ.

 In the case of inflatable implants, the structure contains paired cylinders, which are surgically inserted inside the penis.
 These cylinders are then expanded by using pressurized fluid.
 There are tubes connecting the cylinders to a fluid reservoir and a pump, which are placed inside the body through surgery.
 The patient can anytime access the small pump which is located under the skin of the scrotum and inflate the cylinders.
 In this way, the length and width of the penis are however affected as it may expand to a certain extent.
 Moreover, when the cylinders aren’t inflated, the penis appears in a more natural state than any other treatment.

 In the case of a surgery aimed to repair the arteries, the prime focus is on removing any blockage the affects the flow of blood into the penis.
 The surgery is recommended to those men who are young in age and have been identified for having a discrete blockage of an artery.
 The blockage can be a result of an injury to the crotch or fracture of the pelvis.
 The procedure, however, is never reported to be successful for men older in age and those who have a widespread blockage.